 This one-of-a-kind collaboration offers an enriching experience not only for the fellows but also for the mentors, who gain a stronger understanding and appreciation of the K–12 education profession.

 Mentors offer lab or industry experience to introduce fellows to the latest developments and technologies as well as provide opportunities for networking and continued partnerships.

-Participation in the program provides mentors with the opportunity to contribute to the depth and relevance of instruction at the K-12 level as well as raise awareness about local careers and opportunities for students.
+Participation in the fellowship provides mentors with the opportunity to contribute to the depth and relevance of instruction at the K-12 level, as well as raise awareness about local careers and opportunities for students.

-The internship may be over, but the partnership between the fellow and mentor organization is only just beginning.
+The internship may be over, but the partnership between the fellow and the mentor organization is just beginning.
 Each fellowship is unique and offers different opportunities for collaboration in the future.
-Mentors are encouraged to keep in touch with their fellow and invite them to future corporate or industry events that may be of interest.
+Mentors are encouraged to stay in touch with their fellow and invite them to future corporate or industry events that may be of interest.

 Often fellows will become an advocate for the industry where they intern.
 This can lead to lasting community partnerships with local educators who are teaching the next generation.